egconley/StopWatch/README.md

 # Stop Watch
-## Description:
+## Description
 An Android app that alerts bus commuters when they are close to their stop.
+See [software requirements](./requirements.md).

 ## Built With:
 - [Java](https://www.java.com/en/)